NotLawson/digitaltechnology/premierscoding/README.md

 - More tailored to students (timetable, assesment calendar, grade tracking) *side note: ohh, grade tracking, nice!*
 - Stricter colaboration guard rails to prevent cheating or stealing work *e.g. if you invite someone to work on a page, they can only access subpages and not the entire notebook*
 - Teachers would be able to share and asign homework from notes
+- The app could also get information from a Wikipedia page

 With the notes, you could link a sort of kahoot-like quiz to them (hence study tools).

 - Very similar to games like [Kahoot](https://kahoot.it), [Gimkit](https://gimkit.com) and [Quizlet](https://quizlet.live)
+- Flashcards?
 - More focused on student led or solo games instead of whole class *e.g. solo study, or revision with friends
 - Which links into another idea, a Discord Bot, that I'll discuss more on later